 What is a two-pipe HVAC system?

 Two pipe HVAC system is a cost-effective HVAC piping solution that uses the same piping system alternately for chilled water cooling and hot water heating.

 What type of pipe is used for chilled water?

 For chilled water piping systems, Steel pipe is the most widely used material.

 What type of copper pipe is used for HVAC?

-Type L Copper pipe that is available in rigid as well as flexible forms are used in HVAC piping systems.
+Type L Copper pipe which is available in rigid as well as flexible forms is used in HVAC piping systems.